hinetabi/ML-system/README.md

-# MLOps Marathon 2023 - Sample solution
+# MLOps Marathon 2023

-This repository is the sample solution for MLOps Marathon 2023.
+This repository is the solution for MLOps Marathon 2023.

 ## Quickstart